 So I guess I’m trying to find that happy place where stress is a positive – where it keeps me focused and feeling alive!

-And then it happened – 3 weeks before lining up at the start of the London Marathon, I began having issues with my lower back – nothing major though it left me at a pretty high risk of slipping a disc again.
+And then it happened – 3 weeks before lining up at the start of last year’s London Marathon, I began having issues with my lower back – nothing major though it left me at a pretty high risk of slipping a disc again.
 After seeking my physio, I deferred.

 I remember people saying how disappointed I must be, having done all the training.
 ‘What a shame’…’How frustrating’.
 I’m embarrassed to say that I was a little relieved.
 Despite having done the miles in training, not running the marathon was one more thing I didn’t have to worry about.